-- 3. For the purposes of implementing Article 14(3), Member States should: - (a) designate an NSA responsible for security arrangements for protecting EUCI in order that: - EUCI held by any national department, body or agency, public or private, at home or abroad, is protected in accordance with this Decision; - (ii) security arrangements for protecting EUCI are periodically inspected; - (iii) all individuals employed within a national administration or by a contractor who may be granted access to information classified CONFIDENTIEL UE/EU CONFIDENTIAL or above are appropriately security cleared or are otherwise duly authorised by virtue of their functions in accordance with national laws and regulations; - (iv) security programmes are set up as necessary in order to minimise the risk of EUCI being compromised or lost; - (v) security matters related to protecting EUCI are coordinated with other competent national authorities, including those referred to in this Decision; and - (vi) responses are given to appropriate security clearance requests from EU agencies and bodies established under Title V, Chapter 2 of the TEU, Europol, Eurojust, as well as crisis management operations established under Title V, Chapter 2, of the TEU and EUSRs and their teams.
+- 3. For the purposes of implementing Article 14(3), Member States should: - (a) designate an NSA responsible for security arrangements for protecting EUCI in order that: - EUCI held by any national department, body or agency, public or private, at home or abroad, is protected in accordance with this Decision; - (ii) security arrangements for protecting EUCI are periodically inspected or assessed; - (iii) all individuals employed within a national administration or by a contractor who may be granted access to information classified CONFIDENTIEL UE/EU CONFIDENTIAL or above are appropriately security cleared or are otherwise duly authorised by virtue of their functions in accordance with national laws and regulations; - (iv) security programmes are set up as necessary in order to minimise the risk of EUCI being compromised or lost; - (v) security matters related to protecting EUCI are coordinated with other competent national authorities, including those referred to in this Decision; and - (vi) responses are given to appropriate security clearance requests in particular from any EU agencies, and bodies, entities, operations, representatives or personnel established under Title V, Chapter 2 of the TEU, Europol, Eurojust, as well as crisis management operations established under Title V, Chapter 2, of the TEU and EUSRs and their teams which shall apply the Council security rules or their principles.